 Insect bites can trigger allergies.
 They also bring a lot of diseases.
 It’s important to have your home fumigated every year.
-You have to spend on termite, pest, and mosquito control services.
+You have to spend on termite, pest, and mosquito control services say the experts at Mosquito Authority.
 These services will ensure your house is free from insects that can cause allergies and diseases.

 Every so often, call a mold remediation company.
 Mold and mildew grow in your home because many areas are cold, dark, and damp.
 Mold loves these areas.
 Your bathroom, kitchen, basement, and attic are all breeding grounds for mold.
 If you notice that you are having respiratory problems lately, try to look for these areas that could have mold and mildew already.

 Check your kids’ beds.
-Since when have been using this bed?
+Since when have you been using this bed?
 Bedbugs can grow unnoticed in your beds.
 If you seem to feel itchy after even a restful night of sleep, check if your mattress has bedbugs.
 You will know this if there are tiny blood marks on your mattress.
 These are signs of an infestation of bedbugs.
-You either have to get someone to professionally clean your kids’ mattresses, or you can simply throw them away and buy a new one.
-As a general rule, don’t go beyond seven years without replacing your mattress.
+You either have to get someone to clean your kids’ mattresses professionally, or you can simply throw them away and buy a new one.
+Generally, don’t go beyond seven years without replacing your mattress.